-In addition to using a consistent time-series, the economic model itself may be of some interest to the reader.
-I use a model of bounded rationality to describe the behavior of aid-recipients.
-As Simon (1982) points out, policy-making in the real world inevitably encounters institutional bounds to rational behavior.
-In such a context, policymakers may know their targets (e.g., development expenditures) only provisionally.
-They may wish to minimize losses from such targets; but these targets almost certainly are not the ones that are the solutions of an optimizing exercise.
-Thus in my model, the policymaker minimizes a loss function incorporating targets that reflect institutional limits to rational prediction.
+The econometric work uses a simultaneous equations model derived from the policymakers' optimizing decision in the presence of foreign aid.
+I use a model of bounded rationality.
+Following Simon (1982), I assume that policy-making in the real world (especially in LDC's) inevitably encounters institutional bounds to full rationality.
+Under such circumstances, the policymakers may know their targets (e.g., development expenditures, tax revenues, etc.) only provisionally.
+They may wish to minimize deviations from such targets.1 However, the targets themselves can not be the ones that are the solutions of an optimizing exercise.
+Bureaucratic behavior in the presence of uncertainty can be rational only in a bounded sense.
+In the model described in the next section the policymaker minimizes a loss function incorporating targets that reflect institutional limits to rational prediction.

 Existing work on the impact of aid on the recipient countries is not conclusive.
 Heller (1975) and Khan and Hoshino (1992) did not find much difference between bilateral and multilateral sources of aid.
-Pack and Pack (1990, 1993) found conflicting patterns of fungibility in the two cases they study.
+Pack and Pack (1990, 1993) found conflicting patterns of fungibility in the two cases they studied.
 One of them, Indonesia, actually seemed from their econometric work to be a country where, overall, aid was going to development.
 However, they did not look at the effect of Japanese aid per se.
-In fact, there is no available econometric study on the impact of Japanese foreign aid on Indonesia.
-Thus, I hope to break some new ground by using a bounded rationality model and deriving econometric estimates from such a model.
-Although not expected to be definitive, my results can throw some light on the behavior of Indonesian policymakers with respect to both Japanese and other foreign aid.
+Since there is no available econometric study on the impact of Japanese foreign aid on Thailand at all, we are on virgin territory here.
+Thus, I hope to break some new ground by using a bounded rationality model and deriving econometric estimates from such a model for Thailand.
+Although not expected to be definitive, my results can throw some light on the behavior of Thai policymakers with respect to both Japanese and other foreign aid.